mililiana/pp_laba_back/README.md

 ## Environment requirements

-To deploy a server we need to run a nest command in terminal *`pip freeze > requirements.txt` All the dependencies will be availible in the requirements.txt, if you do nott have them just run a command `pip install <name_of_dependency>`
+To install the packages according to the configuration file `requirements.txt` use this command below

+*`pip install -r requirements.txt`

 ## Launch the server